gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 * The target is enlarged
 * All the shots are represented and numbered chronologically
 * In the top left corner, the time between each shot is displayed
-* If the shot was so far from the target that it cannot be displayed on the enlarged one in the results screen, the shot is shown in orange in the top left corner
+* If the shot was so far from the target that it could not be displayed on the enlarged one in the results screen, the shot is shown in orange in the top left corner
 * The settings used for the game are displayed in the top right corner
 * If two shots are too close to each other, a light blue circle is drawn on each of them